Women in the Trades

 The pressure comes from navigating communication on crews where speaking up changes how you’re seen, and staying quiet changes how you’re treated.

 On most job sites, the loudest voice carries weight.
-Certainty reads as authority.
-Long-standing relationships matter.
-That creates a narrow lane for women to operate in.

 Women in trades are expected to:

-• Speak up… but not too much
+• Speak up… but don’t be bossy

-• Be confident… but not over-confident
+• Be confident… but not arrogant

 • Fit in… but stand out